 - Denial of or modification of visitation privileges

-- If both parents are unfit, then the child could be adopted by another party.
+- If both parents are unfit, the child could be placed in foster care or adopted by another party.

 Being declared unfit as a parent can have severe consequences and should not be taken lightly.
 If you are facing accusations of being unfit, you may want to consider contacting a law office as soon as possible.

 Although a child's right to safety is more important than the parental relationship, parental rights are fundamental and constitutionally protected.
 Any disruption to parental rights is taken seriously.

 In a child protective services case, a parent will undergo an evaluation and will be told what they need to do to regain custody.
 Regaining parental rights is much more difficult than regaining custody.
 Loss of custody or parental rights is difficult, and it can be difficult to navigate the CPS system.
 Sometimes cases flounder.
 An attorney can provide invaluable assistance by ensuring that CPS requirements are reasonable and the parent's input isn't ignored.

 If a parent has lost custody in a child custody case, this does not mean they must say goodbye forever.
 There are things parents can do to improve their situation, themselves, and their relationship with their child in the future.
 You should speak to a child custody lawyer if you are in this situation.
 You can go back to court to request a child custody order modification with your child custody attorney.
 A new child custody evaluation may be ordered.
 When the case goes to court, the parent can present new evidence in support of their request for a new custody arrangement or visitation rights.
 After considering evidence about a change of custody, the court will either grant or deny the parent's request for a change in custody or visitation.